lucasko-tw/docker-elasticsearch-scalable/README.md

-## Dockerfile for Elasticsearch 2.3 with customize elasticsearch.yml
+## docker-compose.yml for Elasticsearch Cluster wi
-This is a example for runing elasticsearch 2.3 container and dynamic import customize elasticsearch.yml
+This is a example for scaling es's nodes by docker-compose

-### elasticsearch.yml of Master node (In the config-master/ folder)
+### config-master/elasticsearch.yml (Master)

 ```yml
 network.host: 0.0.0.0